syncfusion-content/windowsforms-docs/WindowsForms/GroupBar/Control-Overview.md

 ## Features

 * Custom Colors can be applied for GroupBar control.
-See Visual Styles topic.
+See [Visual Styles](/windowsforms/groupbar/visual-styles) topic.

 ![](Overview_images/Overview_img3.jpeg)

-Figure 916: Custom Color applied to the GroupBar Control

 * Appearance and Behavior Settings
 * Settings can be applied to change the look and feel of the GroupBar control and Items.